|

 are a few variations of the Baptism in the Holy Spirit.

-One variation is that it is a second work of grace, but you
+One variation is that it is a second work of grace as I've just

-goes to Ephesus and finds 12 men.
-While talking with these men who appear to be brothers
+and finds twelve men.
+While talking with these men who appear to be

 Paul